Icinga/icingaweb2/doc/60-Hooks.md

 ## PasswordPolicyHook <a id="hooks-password-policy"></a>

 The `PasswordPolicyHook` allows modules to provide custom [password policies](05-Authentication.md#authentication-password-policy).
+This hook always runs, regardless of the providing module's `module/<module-name>` permission.
 Extend it and implement the following methods:

 Method                         | Description